cilginc/cilginc.github.io/_posts/2025-07-03-TryHackMe-ContainMe.md

 ===============================================================
 ```

-I used -t `30` beacuse i was geting some timeouts.
+_(Psst!
+I used `-t 30` because the server was a bit sleepy and I was getting some timeouts.
+Sometimes you just have to give it a little nudge.)_

+The `info.php` is likely a `phpinfo()` page (a goldmine for server info), but `index.php` seems more promising for direct interaction.
+Let's see what it does.

 ```bash
 ❯ curl $IP/index.php